 LPHAs that complete fewer than 75% of the planned activities in its Local Program Budget, set forth as Attachment 1 to this Program Element and incorporated herein the Agreement by reference, for two consecutive calendar quarters in one state fiscal year will not be eligible to receive funding under this Program Element in the next state fiscal year.

 Program Evaluation.
 LPHAs will assist OHA with program evaluation throughout the duration of the Agreement period(s), as well as with final project evaluation.
 Such activities may include, but are not limited to, meeting with a state level evaluator soon after execution of this Agreement to help develop an evaluation plan specific to the project, collecting data and maintaining documentation throughout the Agreement period, responding to evaluator’s requests for information and collaborating with the evaluator to develop final reports to highlight the outcomes of the work.
-One representative from each consortium will be required to participate on a project evaluation advisory group.
+One representative from each team will be required to participate on a project evaluation advisory group.

 Attachment 1